Damicristi/pgre/README.md

 <img alt="" border="3" src="https://www.paypalobjects.com/en_AU/i/scr/pixel.gif" width="30" height="15">
 </form>
 </center>

+<b>Forum:</b> You can join our discussion forum at [pgre.physicslog.com](http://pgre.physicslog.com).
+I want you to enjoy your stay there as much as possible.
+And I’m hoping that you help to maintain a welcome and pleasant atmosphere in there.

 <b>Suggestions:</b> If you have any suggestions to my note, you can directly send your words either through [gitter.im/physicslog/pGRE](https://gitter.im/physicslog/pGRE) or dphysicslog[at]gmail[dot]com.